 - Rarely open to visitors

 We look for wwoofers and volunteers during the olive harvest, from mid-October until January.
-It is also a good opportunity for people to learn about kibbutz gezer and meet the people.
+It is also a good opportunity for people to learn about kibbutz gezer and meet its people.